- Work Email: INTERNET

-Twelve years as director of state policy and programs for the National Association of Medicaid Directors (NAMD) and as division director of health for the National Governors Association (NGA) has earned Kathleen a unique perspective on state policy making.
+As division director of health for the National Governors Association (NGA), and then as director of state policy for the National Association of Medicaid Directors (NAMD), Kathleen has earned a unique perspective on state policy making.
 In both roles, she was a respected and persuasive voice for governors and Medicaid directors in health policy discussions, industry forums and the media.
 She convened national and state leaders to foster collaboration, find common ground, share promising practices and lessons learned, and advance implementation of health care reform.

 Joining NAMD shortly after its launch, Kathleen was instrumental in shaping the strategic direction of the organization.
 She managed a portfolio of state technical assistance projects on a range of policy and programmatic issues.
 She led the organization’s efforts to assist states in tackling major Medicaid challenges including behavioral health integration, delivery system reform, ACA implementation, and overall agency leadership.
 Most recently, Kathleen helped analyze the proposed managed care regulations and began to prepare states for their implementation.
 She envisioned and managed the annual NAMD State Medicaid Operations Survey which provides insight into how Medicaid directors are managing increasingly complex programs while driving system reform.